MounicaSubramanium/Quora-Question-Pair-Similarity/README.md

 - Q_Mean_W2V.ipynb
 - ML_models.ipynb

-Follow along the project flow to know the right time of using the files downloaded.
+Follow along the project flow to know the right time of using the downloaded files.

 ### Install the requirements